midozamalek/aaib-challenge/README.md

 block which update state to blocked so button block disapear resolve whcih upstae state to closed so will be filtered and not showed in list

+## test

+I tried to add unit test using chai-http but due time i didn`t add any test as there is a problem to use a chai with karma and then 3 hours finished :D